AiOS · Playbooks

 Inside a Playbook

-Every Playbook is a complete, governed workflow
+Every Playbook is a complete structured workflow

 Example — from the HR / People function